AppMetrics/AppMetrics/CONTRIBUTING.md

 Coding style is enforced using StyleCop.
 To automate the clean up of most rules, the solution includes a "team-shared" [ReSharper DotSettings](AppMetrics.sln.DotSettings), the ReSharper Code Cleanup profile is named `AppMetrics`.

-If your not familiar with ReSharper Code Cleanup, see the [docs](https://www.jetbrains.com/help/resharper/2016.3/Code_Cleanup__Running_Code_Cleanup.html)
+If your not familiar with ReSharper Code Cleanup, see the [code cleanup docs](https://www.jetbrains.com/help/resharper/2016.3/Code_Cleanup__Running_Code_Cleanup.html) and [settings layer docs](https://www.jetbrains.com/help/resharper/2016.3/Reference__Settings_Layers.html).

 ### **Have you found a bug?**